 – Pre-heat oven to 190°C or 375 F.

 – Grease a bread baking form of size: 4 x 9 inches with butter.
 Or layer with parchment paper.

-– In a big bowl mix all dry ingredients very well, add honey and then the beer.
+– In a big bowl mix all dry ingredients very well, add the honey and then the beer.
 You could also dissolve the honey in the beer.

 – Stir a little bit but not too much, this is fatal.
 You need to have some clumps in the dough.
 Use a wooden spoon (no mixer) and stir several times.

 – Pour dough in baking form and bake it for 30-45 minutes, should have a light brown crust.

-– Take it out of the oven, increase temperature to 220 C or 425 F.
+– Remove from the oven, and increase temperature to 220 C or 425 F.

 – Place the bread on a baking tray (must not be in the form) and because the bread is hot any butter will melt right away, so spread the butter generously over the top and sides.
 This creates a nice crust.

 – Place back in oven and bake for another 5-10 minutes.